patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 `python -m unittest -v ENG/tests/tests_numbers.py`

-### Run all tests using runner file:
+### Run tests in more than one category at the same time:

-To run all tests at once, execute the **run_tests.py** file, which will output the results of the unit tests.
+To run more than one category at once (or even run all categories), execute the **run_tests.py** file, which will output the results of the unit tests.
 You can use an IDE to run the code or just run it from command line.
 For example, if Pycharm is used, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just using the Run button).
 In case you'd like to execute everyting in a command line, you'll first need to set the PYTHONPATH environment variable to the project folder.
-If you don't want to do it permanently, it can be set temporarily, just for the current session, and it will need to be done each time a terminal is opened: open terminal, "CD" into the root project folder and then run the following command:
+To avoid setting it permanently, it's also possible to set the variable temporarily, just for the current session (it will need to be done each time the terminal is closed and re-opened): open terminal, "CD" into the root project folder and then run the following command:

 `export PYTHONPATH="$PWD"` if you're on Linux/Mac, or

 `set PYTHONPATH=%cd%` if you're on Windows

-Next, run all tests with **run_tests.py** using this command:
+Next, execute **run_tests.py** using this command:

 `python ENG/run_tests.py` (might need to replace "python" with "python3", depending on your installation).

-It's also possible to skip a test category from executing, by commenting out (using a leading #) the related line in the **run_tests.py** file.
-The line that needs to be commented will look like this:
+By default, **run_tests.py** will run tests for all categories.
+But it's possible to skip test categories from executing by commenting out (using a leading #) the related lines in the file.
+These lines look like this:
 `suite.addTests(loader.loadTestsFromModule(category_to_skip))`.